TeenaSenAvanttec/fork-me/TeenaSenJ/ReadMe.md

 Checks fork concept flow in git

+To finall